-◯ NOTE
+□ NOTE

-- Some new features (such as gateway specification modification and circuit breaker policy) are available only in new gateways.
-If your gateway does not support these features, contact technical support to upgrade it. - The default API-related quotas of dedicated gateways are the same as those of the shared gateway. - For details about how to modify the specifications of a dedicated gateway, see Modifying Gateway Specifications. - Currently, platinum edition 2 and later are available only in CN North-Beijing4, CN East2, ME-Riyadh, and CN-Hong Kong.
+- If some new features (such as gateway specification modification and circuit breaker policy) are not available for the gateway, contact technical support to upgrade it. - The default API-related quotas of dedicated gateways are the same as those of the shared gateway. - For details about how to modify the specifications of a dedicated gateway, see Modifying Gateway Specifications. - Currently, platinum edition 2 and later are available only in CN North-Beijing4, CN East2, ME-Riyadh, and CN-Hong Kong.